Temtaime/tt-utils/README.md

 ### License

- This library is licensed under Boost License.
+ This library is licensed under Zlib license.

 ### About